ADD CONDITION

 Nonclinical Toxicology

-Animal reproduction studies have not been conducted with sterile water for injection, which is classified as Pregnancy Category C. It is unknown whether sterile water containing additives can cause fetal harm when administered to a pregnant woman or affect reproductive capacity.
-Therefore, sterile water for injection with additives should be given to a pregnant woman only if clearly needed.
+Animal reproduction studies have not been conducted with sterile water for injection, which is classified as Pregnancy Category C. It remains unclear whether sterile water containing additives can cause fetal harm when administered to a pregnant woman or affect reproductive capacity.
+Therefore, sterile water for injection with additives should be administered to a pregnant woman only if clearly needed.

 Postmarketing Experience

-Reactions reported in the postmarketing experience include febrile responses, infections at the injection site, venous thrombosis or phlebitis extending from the injection site, extravasation, and hypervolemia.
+Postmarketing experience has identified several reactions associated with the technique of administration.
+These include febrile responses, infections at the injection site, venous thrombosis or phlebitis extending from the injection site, extravasation, and hypervolemia.
 In the event of an adverse reaction, it is recommended to discontinue the infusion, evaluate the patient, implement appropriate therapeutic countermeasures, and retain the remaining fluid for examination if necessary.

-It is important to note that this product contains aluminum, which may pose a risk of toxicity.
-Prolonged parenteral administration of aluminum can lead to toxic levels, particularly in patients with impaired kidney function.
-Research indicates that patients, including premature neonates, receiving parenteral aluminum at doses exceeding 4 to 5 mcg/kg/day may accumulate aluminum at levels associated with central nervous system and bone toxicity.
+It is important to note that this product contains aluminum, which may pose a risk of toxicity, particularly with prolonged parenteral administration in patients with impaired kidney function.
+Premature neonates are especially vulnerable due to their immature renal function and the requirement for large volumes of calcium and phosphate solutions that contain aluminum.
+Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral aluminum levels exceeding 4 to 5 mcg/kg/day may accumulate aluminum at levels associated with central nervous system and bone toxicity.
 Tissue loading may occur even at lower rates of administration.

 Patient Counseling